What is the British Association of Removers?

 Removal companies who are BAR members must adhere to strict standards covering everything from cancellations to the quality of removal vehicles.
 The BAR is a mark of quality, protecting you from potentially careless services.
 Although many legitimate and trustworthy removal companies aren’t BAR members, BAR removal companies generally mean a professional standard of service movers can trust.

 Maybe you’ve seen the BAR badge, or maybe you’ve heard the name.
 But what does a removal company being a member of the BAR actually mean for you as a mover?
-Well, Compare My Move is here to explain the answer to this so that you’re prepared before comparing companies.
+Compare My Move is here to explain the answer so that you’re prepared before comparing companies.

 The code covers service standards, ensures all staff are fully trained and sets out a professional standard for materials, warehouses and vehicles.
 The British Association Removers is a simple way of verifying if a removal company is of a professional standard.
 The code also provides financial assurances for your moving day in case things go wrong.